RPGroup-PBoC/human_impacts/data/agriculture/FAO_fish_production_quantities/README.md

   their data and making it easily accessible.
 Raw data is also available.

 ## Notes
 * This data only records organisms denoted as being "fish, crustaceans, and molluscs  etc" and does not include mammals, reptiles, or lower organisms such as corals and sponges.
-Furthermore, it does not contain aquatic plantae, which make up a sizeable portion of aquaculture (Japanese kelp, specifically).
+Furthermore, it does not contain aquatic plantae, which make up a sizable portion of aquaculture (Japanese kelp, specifically).
 Most data sets comparing capture fisheries and aquaculture including aquatic plants in the reported production mass, such as that reported by [Our World in Data](https://ourworldindata.org/rise-of-aquaculture).